Jey999/SQL/README.md

 The ALTER TABLE statement is used to add, delete, or modify columns in an existing table.

+Example :

 use my_db
 ALTER TABLE Userlib_Table
 ALTER COLUMN User_name VARCHAR (50)      --- In this case the field user_name was edited so its character/length could be increased from 6 to 50.

+#### *DML*

 The INSERT INTO statement is used to insert new records in a table.

 If you are adding values for all the columns of the table, you do not need to specify the column names in the SQL query.
 However, make sure the order of the values is in the same order as the columns in the table.

-The INSERT INTO syntax would be as follows:
+Example:

 use my_db
 INSERT INTO Userlib_table